 Memphis Lapidarium

 The Lapidarium at Memphis, Egypt, is a significant collection of ancient stone inscriptions and monuments from the city that once served as the capital of the Old Kingdom of Egypt.
 This site contains remnants from various periods, showcasing the artistic and architectural achievements of ancient Egyptian civilization.
-The Lapidarium includes numerous artifacts, such as statues, reliefs, and inscriptions dedicated to various deities and rulers, reflecting the religious and cultural practices of the time.
+The lapidarium includes numerous artifacts, such as statues, reliefs, and inscriptions dedicated to various deities and rulers, reflecting the religious and cultural practices of the time.
 Memphis, founded around 3100 BCE, was pivotal in the development of ancient Egypt and housed major temples, including those dedicated to the god Ptah.

 circa 3000- BCE